ellipsephp/handlers-callable/README.md

 use Ellipse\Handlers\CallableRequestHandler;

-// This middleware is wrapped around the given callable.
+// This request handler is wrapped around the given callable.
 $handler = new CallableRequestHandler(function (ServerRequestInterface $request) {

     // ...